Janison: What that FBI review never said

 “The report does identify errors of judgment, violations of or even disregard for policy, and decisions that at the very least — with the benefit of hindsight — were not the best choices.”

-Ex-FBI Director James Comey, fired last year by Trump, was criticized for insubordination in the report by IG Michael Horowitz.
-Five FBI officials privately slammed Trump before his election.
-They face possible disciplinary action.
+Ex-FBI Director James Comey, fired last year by Trump, was criticized in the report by IG Michael Horowitz.
+Five FBI officials who dissed Trump privately before his election (as did millions of other Americans) face possible disciplinary action.

-Since this and other highlights have already emerged, it’s worth citing as a follow-up a few facts about what the detailed review of FBI actions before the 2016 election did not do.
+Those aspects of the report have been widly played up as the highlights.

-- Doesn’t delve into the origins of special counsel Robert Mueller’s investigation of a Russian role in the elections.
+- Does nothing to impugn the origins of special counsel Robert Mueller’s investigation of a Russian role in the elections.

-Didn’t find Trump was at any point a victim of FBI machinations against him and said the agents’ anti-Trump messages, unbecoming as they were, had no practical impact.
+Didn’t find Trump was at any point a victim of FBI machinations against him -- and indicated the agents’ anti-Trump messages, unbecoming as they were, had no practical impact.

-Didn’t declare ex-Attorney General Loretta Lynch’s performance blameless either, faulting her for her extended airplane visit with ex-President Bill Clinton.
+Didn’t find ex-Attorney General Loretta Lynch’s performance blameless, faulting her for her extended airplane visit with ex-President Bill Clinton.

 Didn’t find Lynch and Clinton talked about the email case.